Ann Price 1938 - 2020 - Obituary

-Worcester - Ann Price, born February 11, 1938 passed away on Tuesday July 28, 2020 at her home in Worcester Massachusetts.
+Ann Price, born February 11, 1938 passed away on Tuesday, July 28 at her home in Worcester, Massachusetts.
 Ann Price won art prizes in Cape Cod, New Canaan, and Venice Florida.
 Her subjects included children, houses, and adults, often in humorous settings.
 She was also known for her unique ceramic work, and poetry which, often made up on the spot, delighted friends and family.

+Born to Noona and Randolph Evans in Bronxville, New York, Ann Randolph Evans graduated from Bronxville High School in 1956 and Bradford Jr. College in 1958.
+Her first after-college job was at Time-Life Inc. in New York City where she met Burton Scott Price Jr., (then employed at Life Magazine).

-Ann's wide circle of love included daughter-in-law Adrienne Price, son-in-law Richard Morgan, and five grandchildren: Isabelle, Sally and Will Price of Woodstock Connecticut; Chase and Elliott Morgan of Canandaigua NY.
-In addition Ann's three siblings included Florence Bibb Evans Semple (deceased) Peyton Bibb Evans, Key West FL.
-And Randolph Bibb Evans, Birmingham AL.
+Ann's wide circle of love included daughter-in-law Adrienne Price, son-in-law Richard Morgan, and five grandchildren: Isabelle, Sally and Will Price of Woodstock, CT; Chase and Elliott Morgan of Canandaigua, NY.
+In addition Ann's three siblings included Florence Bibb Evans Semple (deceased) Peyton Bibb Evans, Key West, FL and Randolph Bibb Evans, Birmingham, AL.

 In lieu of flowers, remembrances can be sent to: